 Consensus works most effectively with a number of nodes not exceeding 40, the transaction speed for such a number of nodes reaches 2∙104 transactions per second, while the closing time of the block does not exceed 40 seconds.

-If the number of nodes exceeds 60, curves 5 and 6, then the transaction speed for such a number of nodes does not exceed 0,5∙103 transactions per second, while the closing time of the block exceeds 100 seconds.
+If the number of nodes exceeds 60, curves 5 and 6, then the transaction speed for such a number of nodes does not exceed 0.5∙103 transactions per second, while the closing time of the block exceeds 100 seconds.
 The time of consensus for 104 nodes reached 6 minutes.

 The authors suggest a different approach to solving the problem of performance loss in the pBFT algorithm implemented in the stake distributed Byzantine Fault Tolerant (sdBFT) algorithm of consensus.